guerrantif/handwritten_long_numbers_recognition/README.md

 </p>

 ```
-The recognize number is: 237845
+The recognized number is: 237845
 ```
 > The `CNN-128b-60e-0.0001l` model, in this case, returns the recognized number: `237868`, which is obviously incorrect.

 However, the network seems to have some problems recognizing digits such as 1, 7 and 9.
 In particular (as shown below) the number nine is usually mis-classified with the number seven or number 3.
-The same happens to number one.

 <p align="center">
 <img src="img/webcam/img-20210114-125102.png" width="200">